CloudLabsAI-Azure/AIW-DevOps/Challenges/Module1-ImprovingDeveloperFlow/Tasks/DEVWF-T002.md

 # DEVWF-T002 Running the application locally

 Fabrikam already runs their conference websites in their on-premises data center.
-To get a quick glance at how such an application looks like, you and your team start by running one of the customer implementations.
+To get a glance at how such an application looks like, you and your team start by running one of the customer implementations.
 This will also serve as the pilot project to move towards the cloud.
 The conference website uses a MongoDB database.
 For development purposes, Fabrikam runs a few MongoDB instances on their local network as well.
 But, now that there is so much demand from different customers there are not enough MongoDB instances and developers are sharing databases for different customers.
 This results in all kinds of strange behavior because the data structures differ.
 You and your team decide to solve this issue first.

 ## Challenge